blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 ---
-title: "Customizing Simple.css"
+title: 'Customizing Simple.css'
-summary: "Learn how to use CSS variables to give your Simple.css website a new look."
+summary: 'Learn how to use CSS variables to give your Simple.css website a new look.'
-permalink: "customizing-simple-css"
+permalink: 'customizing-simple-css'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Customizing Simple.css